Rustfahrtagentur/microcad/builtin-proc-macro/README.md

 }
 ```

-For the `rect` module, the implementation of the `DefineBuiltinModule` trait looks like this approximately:
+For the `rect` part, the implementation of the `DefineBuiltinModule` trait looks like this approximately:

 ```rust
 impl DefineBuiltinModule for Rectangle {